top of page

 Size

-The EX30 is small, but in boxy Volvo fashion, there’s a lot of usable space.
-It’s all many people need and is a good first EV for buyers desiring electrification but not ready to invest in larger and costlier EV options.
+The EX30 is small, but in boxy Volvo fashion, it has plenty of usable space.
+It’s all many people need, and it is a good first EV for buyers desiring electrification but not ready to invest in larger and costlier options.
 For many families or couples, it is more of a second car.

-Volvo hasn’t played much in the smaller vehicle space, especially in the US where the brand is known for family hauling.
+Volvo hasn’t played much in the smaller vehicle segment, especially in the US, where the brand is known for family hauling.
 Since 2018, Volvo’s smallest vehicle has been the XC40, and before that, the C30 3-door hatchback.

 So how small is the EX30?

-At 166.7 inches long, the EX30 is about a half foot shorter than the larger XC40 (174 inches) which occupies the subcompact SUV segment.
-However, when discussing the size of the EX30 it might be beneficial to consider that it’s the same size as the original Jeep Cherokee, one of the most popular family SUVs of the 1980s and 1990s.
-Thus, one might ponder – is the EX30 truly small, or have other vehicles just grown very large?
+At 166.7 inches long, the EX30 is about half a foot shorter than the larger XC40, which measures 174 inches and is also classified as a subcompact SUV.
+However, when evaluating its size, it might be useful to note that the EX30 is the same length as the XJ generation Jeep Cherokee, one of the most popular family SUVs of the 1980s and 1990s.
+This raises the question: Is the EX30 truly small, or have other vehicles just grown very large?

-The theme of Scandinavian minimalism extends beyond the size of the vehicle and into the restraint executed in the interior.
+The theme of Scandinavian minimalism extends beyond the size of the vehicle to the restraint executed in the interior.

-The cabin exhibits a warmth, intentionality, and an appreciation for design that’s absent from Tesla.
-From the vertical vents to the low-sculpted dash to the metal door trim pieces that form into the door handle, there are beautifully executed details throughout.
+The cabin exhibits a warmth, intentionality, and an appreciation for design which is absent from Tesla.
+Beautifully executed details include a low-sculpted dash, vertical vents, and metal door trim pieces that form into the door handle.
 The Swedish flags adorning the seats remind occupants they’re in a Volvo, while the lack of physical buttons and knobs remind them they’re in an EV.

 These discerning details have been artfully crafted with a sustainability mindset.